vdaas/vald/docs/user-guides/capacity-plannig.md

 ## What is capacity planning for the Vald cluster?

-Capacity planning is essential when deploying the Vald cluster using the Cloud Computing service.
+Capacity planning is essential before deploying the Vald cluster to the cloud service.
 There are three viewpoints: Vald cluster view, Kubernetes view, and Component view.
 Let's see each view.

 ## Vald cluster view

 The essential point at the Vald cluster view is the hardware specification, especially RAM.
-The Vald cluster, almost Vald Agent component, requires much RAM capacity because the vector index is on memory.
+The Vald cluster, especially Vald Agent components, requires much RAM capacity because the vector index is stored in memory.

 It is easy to figure out the minimum required RAM capacity by the following formula.